-During the year ended June 30, 2020, the Organization received a PPP loan established by the CARES Act and administered by the Small Business Administration (SBA).
+During the year ended June 30, 2021, the Organization received a second draw PPP loan established by the Economic Aid Act and administered by the SBA.
 The loan was passed through Bank of America.
 No collateral or personal guarantees are required.
-The loan bears interest at a rate of 1%, which is deferred for the first six months, and matures on May 4, 2022.
-Management expects that the loan will be substantially forgiven during the year ended June 30, 2021 and as such the loan has been presented as a current liability on the statement of financial position.
-The SBA has disclosed criteria for forgiveness which include but not limited to maintaining the full-time equivalent number of employees over certain time period and expending the funds on eligible expenses over the covered period.
+The loan bears interest at a rate of 1% and matures on January 31, 2026.
+Payments of interest and principal will be deferred for 10 months followed by equal payments with interest calculated on the unpaid principal balances.
+Management expects that the loan will be substantially forgiven during the year ended June 30, 2022 and as such the loan has been presented as a current liability on the statement of financial position.
+The SBA has disclosed criteria for forgiveness which include but are not limited to maintaining the full-time equivalent number of employees over certain time period and expending the funds on eligible expenses over the covered period.
 The Organization will recognize forgiveness of the loan in full or in part when the SBA determines the amount of forgiveness and notifies the Organization.
-During the year ended June 30, 2020, interest expense amounted to \$1,458.
-As of June 30, 2020, the outstanding balance was \$933,180 and accrued interest expense was \$1,458 and is included in accrued expenses on the statement of financial position.
+As of June 30, 2021, the outstanding balance was \$933,180 and no interest was incurred or paid.